Michaeltlee/code-test/README.md

 - MySQL
 - All tables in the database must be created programmatically
 - The user table should be seeded with at least five users
+    - [ ] Run `php artisan db:seed` to seed the database with 10 users.

 #### Authentication